prestodb/presto-yarn/README.md

     "site.global.jvm_args": "['-server', '-Xmx1024M', '-XX:+UseG1GC', '-XX:G1HeapRegionSize=32M', '-XX:+UseGCOverheadLimit', '-XX:+ExplicitGCInvokesConcurrent', '-XX:+HeapDumpOnOutOfMemoryError', '-XX:OnOutOfMemoryError=kill -9 %p']",
 ```

 * To configure the connectors with Presto add the following property in your appConfig.json.
 It should be of the format {'connector1' : ['key1=value1', 'key2=value2'..], 'connector2' : ['key1=value1', 'key2=value2'..]..}.
 This will create files connector1.properties, connector2.properties for Presto with entries key1=value1 etc.

 ```
     "site.global.catalog": "{'hive': ['connector.name=hive-cdh5', 'hive.metastore.uri=thrift://${NN_HOST}:9083'], 'tpch': ['connector.name=tpch']}"
 ```

+``Note``: The NN_HOST used in ``hive.metastore.uri`` is a variable for your HDFS Namenode and this expects that your hive metastore is up and running on your Namenode host.
+You do not have to replace that with your actual Namenode hostname.
+This variable will be substituted with the appropriate Namenode hostname during runtime.

 * To add plugin jars add the site.global.plugin property in your appConfig.json.
 It should be of the format {'connector1' : ['jar1', 'jar2'..], 'connector2' : ['jar3', 'jar4'..]..}.
 This will copy jar1, jar2 to Presto plugin directory at plugin/connector1 directory and jar3, jar4 at plugin/connector2 directory.
 Make sure you have the plugin jars you want to add to Presto available at ```presto-yarn-package/src/main/slider/package/plugins/``` and thus the app package built presto-yarn-package-1.0.0-SNAPSHOT.zip will have the jars under ```package/plugins``` directory.

 * If you want to use a port other than 8080 for Presto server, configure it via site.global.presto_server_port in appConfig.json

+* Variables in appConfig.json like ${COORDINATOR_HOST}, ${AGENT_WORK_ROOT}, do not need any substitution and will be appropriately configured during runtime.

+### resources.json

+* The multinode presto-yarn-package/src/main/resources/rresources-multinode.json sample file is now configured for a 4 node cluster where there will be 1 coordinator and 3 workers with strict placement policy, meaning, there will be one component instance running on every node irrespective of failure history.
+If there are insufficient number of nodemanager nodes in your cluster to accomodate the number of workers requested, the application launch will fail.

+### Other configuration

 * HDFS home directory created for user yarn ```/user/yarn``` with ```yarn``` user as an owner